 Eight Protectors in Private Garden, Kamakura, Japan

-Stone, Early Meiji Period (see individual photos below)
+Stone, Taisho Period (see individual photos below)

-The origin of this grouping of eight is unknown to me.
-It was popular at least by the Edo period (1603 - 1867) for it was listed in the Butsuzō-zu-i 仏像図彙 or “Collected Illustrations of Buddhist Images,” one of Japan's first major studies of Buddhist iconography (published in 1690 AD).
-Each of the eight Buddhist protectors is linked to one of the 12 zodiac animals, to one of the 8 directions and semi-directions, and to one of the 10 calendar signs.
-The list goes on, with these Buddhist protectors also linked to the Five Elements, Five Colors, Five Entrances, etc. Zodiac lore is tremendously confusing and clouded by thousands of interpretations, making it hard to track down the origin of the many traditions and legends still flourishing in Japan.
+Each of the eight Buddhist protectors is linked to one of the 12 zodiac animals, to one of the eight directions and semi-directions, and to one of the 10 calendar signs.
+The list goes on, with these Buddhist protectors also linked to the Five Elements, Five Colors, and Five Entrances.
+The Chinese Zodiac is tremendously confusing and clouded by differing interpretations, making it hard to track down the origin of the many traditions and legends still flourishing in Japan.

 Animal